The Truth Commission: History

 The stable started to fall apart when Jackyl expressed how disappointed he was with Recon and Sniper, who had little success in their matches.
 During this time, Jackyl would pay more attention to Kurrgan's career than Recon and Sniper.
 He would enter the ring when one or both of them lost a match, berated and slapped them, then ordered the towering Kurrgan to attack them.
 Eventually, Recon and Sniper formed the team of Armageddon (under their real names of Buchanan and Poirier), but left the WWF after several matches.
 They continued to work together as Recon and Sniper in other promotions until disbanding in 1999.

 Kurrgan remained a part of The Jackyl's new stable, The Oddities.
 Jackyl would later manage The Acolytes and left WWF in December 1998 and went to Extreme Championship Wrestling as Cyrus the Virus.
 Kurrgan would stay with the Oddities until they disbanded on 28 February 1999, and he was released in March 1999.
 Sniper would return to Germany for Catch Wrestling Association and then retired from wrestling in 1999.
 In 2000 Recon would later return to the WWF as Bull Buchanan, first as a tag team partner of the Big Bossman, then later as a member of Right to Censor.
 He later teamed up with John Cena until his release from the company in 2003.
 He would make a final appearance in March 2011 as part of a "This is Your Life, John Cena" segment featuring Mick Foley, in which he began by remembering his time as Cena's tag team partner at first fondly, but on an increasingly-sour note until concluding by accusing Cena of ruining his life.

 Tank died on 11 July 2023 from a fall and complications from diabetes at 55.

+In other media

+In 1998, Jakks Pacific released action figures depicting members of the Truth Commission as part of its WWF 2 Tuff line.
+Series 1 featured the Interrogator (Kurrgan) and Recon in a two-pack.
+A subsequent Series 2 two-pack featured Kurrgan alongside the group's later leader, The Jackyl.

+The Truth Commission is referenced in the 1999 professional wrestling video game WWF Attitude.
+Kurrgan appears as a playable character, with his Truth Commission uniform available as one of his alternate attires.